Interpol seeks arrest of Indian billionaire jeweller Nirav Modi

 Indian authorities have charged Modi with money laundering and several Indian courts have issued arrest warrants over his failure to appear before them since he fled the country in February.

-Modi, 47, is accused of being at the centre of a US$1.8-billion fraud involving India’s second largest public lender, the Punjab National Bank (PNB).
+Modi, 47, is accused of being at the centre of a US$1.8 billion fraud involving India’s second largest public lender, the Punjab National Bank (PNB).

-The diamond merchant is worth US$1.73 billion and is placed 85th on India’s rich list, according to Forbes.
+The diamond merchant is worth US$1.73 billion and is 85th on India’s rich list, according to Forbes.
 His lawyer has denied all the charges.

 His escape has caused a massive public outcry, with opposition parties accusing Prime Minister Narendra Modi – no relation – of helping him flee.